top of page

 Équi-Libre is proud to offer an inclusive and adapted summer day camp!

-Our day camp gives children with varying abilities the opportunity to participate in daily / weekly riding lessons, arts and crafts, games and activities that are adapted so that everyone is included.
-We focus on horsemanship skills where campers will learn how to not only care for their horse, but also the stable it lives in.
+Our day camp allows children with varying abilities to participate in daily/weekly riding lessons, arts and crafts, games and activities that are adapted so that everyone is included.
+We focus on horsemanship skills, where campers will learn how to care for their horse and the stable it lives in.

 Reserve your spot by completing and sending a registration form to camp@eltrc.org and sending a 50% deposit to comptes@eltrc.org